xarlizard/npm-package-template/docs/TEMPLATE_SETUP.md

 If you encounter issues:

-1. Check the GitHub Actions logs
+1. Check the GitHub Actions logs - they will show which authentication method was used
-2. Verify your NPM token is valid
+2. **For Trusted Publishing:**
+   - Verify Trusted Publishing is configured correctly in your npm account
+   - Ensure the workflow path matches in npm settings: `.github/workflows/publish.yml`
-3. Ensure repository permissions are correct
+   - Check that repository permissions are correct (workflow needs `id-token: write` permission)
+3. **For NPM_TOKEN fallback:**
+   - Verify `NPM_TOKEN` secret is set in repository settings
+   - Ensure the token has "Automation" type and publish permissions
+   - Check token hasn't expired (tokens expire after 90 days)
-4. Check package.json configuration
+4. Check package.json configuration and package name availability

 Happy packaging! 🚀